matt-antone/Scorer/memory-bank/techContext.md

     1.  **`advance_frames(1)`**: The documented solution for this type of timing issue is to call `self.advance_frames(1)` to allow Kivy to process a frame.
 This had no effect.
     2.  **Manual App Lifecycle**: Creating a test that runs the app in a separate thread and interacts with it via `App.get_running_app()` failed because Kivy's graphics provider on macOS (`SDL2`) cannot be initialized on a background thread.
   - **Conclusion**: Automated graphical testing is **currently blocked** on the macOS development platform.
 The tests in `tests/graphical/` are structured correctly in principle but will not pass until the underlying framework issue is resolved.
 The non-graphical tests, however, provide good coverage for the application's core logic.

+# Tech Context

+- The install script now prompts the user to optionally rotate the display 180 degrees for upside-down or kiosk mounting on Raspberry Pi.
+If selected, it updates /boot/config.txt with display_lcd_rotate=2, effective after reboot.